Meet the program directors, faculty instructors and staff for the Community Hospital South Osteopathic Family Medicine Residency program.

 Assistant Director

 She enjoys all things sports medicine, including regular use of musculoskeletal ultrasound for diagnostics and injections, as well as osteopathic manipulative treatment and sports concussion care.
-Dr. Kiefer serves is co-head team physician for the University of Indianapolis, head team physician for Warren Central High School, and assists with Franklin Central and Decatur Central High School.
-Dr. Kiefer is also the fellowship director for Community Health Network Primary Care Sports Medicine Fellowship and will accept her first fellow in summer 2021.
+Dr. Kiefer serves is co-head team physician for the University of Indianapolis, head team physician for Warren Central High School, and as the Medical Director for the CHNw Sports Medicine Department interacts with all our contracted teams – professional, collegiate and high school.
+Dr. Kiefer oversees the Sports Medicine Track for the residents of Community Health Network as well as mentors and coaches residents who are interested in applying to sports medicine fellowship to optimize their application – we have an excellent track record for our residents matching in their program of choice.
+Dr. Kiefer also is proud to sit on the Osteopathic Recognition Committee for a six-year term from 2020-2026 and as an Executive Committee Member for 2025-2026.

 Dr. Kiefer lives in downtown Indianapolis.
 She is excited to have returned to the Hoosier state and to live closer to her family.
-Her passions include international travel, SCUBA diving, fitness, reading fiction and Notre Dame athletics.
+Her passions include international travel, SCUBA diving, fitness, reading fiction, watching the Pacers and the Fever, and Notre Dame athletics.

 Assistant Director